drsm79/drsm79.github.com/_posts/2016-03-18-blockquotes.md

 categories: web
 tags: random-thought responsive
 ---
-Someone tweeted about how responsive designss should include different sized images for different devices the other day.
+Someone tweeted about how responsive designs should include different sized images for different devices the other day.
 For some reason this made me think about Blockquotes this morning.

 > "done well they grab attention, highlight key phrases and drive the narrative of the article"